Passing gas is common in babies, too. Here’s how to relieve baby gas when they seem uncomfortable and fussy!

 1. Burp your baby

 Burping is hands-down the easiest way to give your baby some relief from gas.
-This works great as a preventive measure, too.
+This works excellent as a preventive measure, too.
 Below are three great burping positions you can consider for your little one!

 Tip: Burp your baby after a feeding.
 For breastfed babies, burp whenever you switch breasts.
 For bottle fed babies, burp after each ounce or two.